Chirality-dependent second-order spin current in systems with time-reversal symmetry: Conclusion

 \section{Conclusion}

 We explored the existence of spin current and its chirality dependence in systems with time-reversal symmetry.
 We evaluated the spin conductivity in the system with time-reversal symmetry based on the Boltzmann transport equation.
 We found that the first-order spin conductivity with respect to the electric field vanishes, while the second-order spin conductivity can be finite.
 We also evaluated the second-order spin conductivity using a specific chiral tight-binding model.
 As a result, we revealed the existence of the second-order spin conductivity depending on the chirality of the system.
-We also found that the chirality and the spin-orbit coupling play crucial roles in the chirality-dependent spin current.
+We also found that the chirality and the spin-orbit coupling play crucial roles in the chirality-dependent spin current, and this would also hold for general systems.

 We considered in this study the second-order spin conductivity with respect to the electric field because the first-order spin conductivity vanishes for the non-interacting single-channel systems with time-reversal symmetry~\cite{Bardarson2008}.
 However, spin polarization phenomena in the systems with spin hybridization have not been considered yet.
 The role of weak antisymmetric spin-orbit coupling in spin polarization phenomena is also discussed~\cite{Inui2020}.
 The mechanism in which the spin-flipping components of spin-orbit couplings affect the spin-polarized current remains to be investigated in future studies.